 In sum, pre-existing conditions can be physical or mental, temporary or chronic, minor or serious.

-2. How prior conditions affect personal injury lawsuits in Nevada
+2. How prior conditions affect personal injury lawsuits

 Having a pre-existing condition should not negate a victim from winning personal injury lawsuits in the future.
 Whenever an accident causes the victim to sustain new injuries or an “exacerbation” of prior injuries, the victim stands to recover money damages from whoever caused the accident.